Our Welding Lab

 A student must complete the basic courses or pass an assessment test in order to enroll in the intermediate and advanced level classes.
 The prerequisite requirements are listed for each process we offer.

 Aside from our standard daytime and evening classes, the New England School of Metalwork prides itself on offering many of the companies in New England the very liberal opportunity of customized training.
 For companies who are entering a new field of welding for a particular job or for certifying their people in any number of codes, we can help.
-For AWS, ASME or API, we can develop and schedule training for you out of Auburn location or out of our Mobile Weld Training Center, call Warren Swan at 207-753-1360 for further details.
+For AWS, ASME or API, we can develop and schedule training for you out of Auburn location.
+Call Warren Swan at 207-753-1360 for further details.

 Next page: Welding Classes